21 Kids' Books That Celebrate LGBTQ+ Stories

 This book is a wonderful entry point for kids to discover that life isn’t color-coded!
 And, more importantly, they don’t need to stick to traditional gender norms.
-Boys can love pink, unicorns, and dressing up…and girls can love blue, baseball, and cars.
+Boys and girls can love pink, blue, unicorns, dressing up, baseball, cars, and everything in between!

-I Am Jazz, by Jessica Herthel & Jazz Jennings, Illustrated by Shelagh McNicholas
+Written by Jessica Herthel and Jazz Jennings, illustrated by Shelagh McNicholas

 Based on Jazz Jennings’ real life, this book tells the story of Jazz, a little kid who, from a young age, recognizes that she has a girl’s brain in a boy’s body.
 It highlights and explains the experience of being transgender in a way that kids can easily understand.

-In this stunningly illustrated award-winner, little Julian is inspired when he sees three women dressed as mermaids and decides he wants to be a mermaid, too!
-But what will his Abuela think?
+In this stunningly illustrated award-winner, young Julian is inspired when he sees three women dressed as mermaids and decides he wants to be a mermaid, too!
+But what will his abuela think?
 Through Julian’s story, young readers learn about loving themselves and celebrating what makes them special…mermaid tails and all!

 The 5-year-old South Asian boy at the center of this story admires his mother’s bindi (the red dot Hindi women wear), and wants one for himself.
 His mother bucks the norm and lets him wear a bindi of his own, while also teaching him about the significance of this tradition.

-In the same vein as Mommy, Mama, and Me, this board book gives tots a glimpse into the life of a family with two dads.
-There’s also My Two Moms and Me.
+Much like the book Mommy, Mama, and Me, this board book gives tots a glimpse into the life of several diverse families with two dads.
+It's wonderfully told from the point of view of the children—and the pictures have a hip, fashion-illustration vibe.
+(There’s also My Two Moms and Me, by the same author.)

 Love is love, and a family is a family…no matter if your family is made up of two dads, or one grandma, or a bunch of stepsiblings.
 This sweet story celebrates families of all configurations.

-The boy narrating this story tells readers about his Uncle Leo…who, when performing drag, transforms into his Auntie Lotta!
+The boy narrating this story tells readers about his Uncle Leo…who transforms into Auntie Lotta when performing drag!
 After Auntie Lotta saves the day at the town Pride Parade, her nephew helps come up with the perfect way to celebrate both sides of his fabulous Auntie Uncle!

-Your little one will probably be exposed to a lot of fairytales throughout childhood…and most of these feature the typical Prince-Princess pairing.
-That’s where this book breaks with norms, to tell a swashbuckling tale about a prince and knight who join forces to battle a monster…and find love along the way.
+Your little one will probably be exposed to a lot of fairytales throughout childhood…and most will feature the typical Prince-Princess pairing.
+That’s where this book breaks from the norm!
+This story tells a swashbuckling story of a prince and knight who join forces to battle a monster—and find love along the way.